buildbot/buildbot/master/docs/relnotes/index.rst

 * ```master.cfg`` is now parsed from a thread.
 Previously it was run in the main thread, and thus slowing down the master in case of big config, or network access done to generate the config.

+* :bb:chsrc:`SVNPoller`'s svnurl parameter has been changed to repourl.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~